Jeremiah Thomas

 by Jeffrey L. Thomas

-Jeremiah Thomas was the sixth child of John and Elizabeth Davies Thomas of Brynmawr, Wales and Scranton, Pennsylvania, and until recently very little was known about his life.
-Jeremiah was born in Hyde Park/Scranton, Pa. circa 1856, and lived most of his life in Scranton.
-We first see Jeremiah in the 1860 census (4 years old) living with his mother and father and brothers and sisters in Hyde Park's 4th Ward.
-He appears again in the 1870 census of Hyde Park (14 years old), listed as a "mule driver in the mines," a familiar occupation of the Thomas boys, and one that would claim the life of Jeremiah's younger brother Daniel (see below).
+Jeremiah, or "Jerry," was born in Hyde Park/Scranton, Pennsylvania in 1856, and lived most of his life in Scranton.
+We first encounter Jeremiah in the 1860 census of Scranton as a 4 year old living with his mother and father and brothers and sisters in Hyde Park's 4th Ward.
+He appears again in the 1870 census of Hyde Park and is listed as a "mule driver in the mines," a familiar occupation of the Thomas boys, and one that would claim the life of Jeremiah's younger brother Daniel (see below).

 Sometime prior to 1880 Jeremiah married Alice E. Fletcher, the daughter of Charles and Mary Ann Fletcher.
-She was born circa 1857 in Sheffield, Yorkshire, England, as evidenced by the 1861 UK census.
+The 1861 census tells us that she was born in 1857 in Sheffield, Yorkshire, England.
 Ship's passenger records tell us that the Fletcher family emigrated from England to America in 1870, arriving at the port of New York on board the ship "Wisconsin" on 17 July of that year.
-The Fletcher family makes it first appearance in American records in the 1870 census of Scranton, taken barely a month after the family arrived in America.
-By the time of the 1880 census, Jeremiah had become a full fledged miner.
-In the census Jeremiah and Alice Thomas are living on Decker's Alley in Hyde Park, next door to Alice's widowed mother Mary and family.
-(Mary's husband Thomas died sometime between the 1870 and 1880 census.)
-Living on the opposite side next door was the family of Jeremiah's brother John J. "Drummer" Thomas.
+The Fletcher family makes it first appearance in U.S. census records in 1870 (Scranton), the census being taken barely a month after the family arrived in America.
+Unfortunately, Reports of the Inspectors of Mines of the Anthracite Coal Regions of Pennsylvania for the Year 1879, indicate that Charles Fletcher was killed in a mining accident on 3 Feb 1879, as evidenced by the below entry:

-Scranton Republican, Wednesday, 25 Feb 1891
+Scranton Republican, Wednesday, 25 Feb 1891 Killed in the West

 Jeremiah Thomas, formerly of Hyde Park, was killed at Hamilton, Ontario, Monday at a fire.
 He belonged to the Ontario paid fire department.